webkinder/wp-cli-csv-import/README.md

 ---------------------------------

 Before you import, you'll need to format the header of your .csv file.

+Your csv file needs to use `;` as a separator and newlines as a line separator.

 The importer uses the headers ( first line ) of files with specific formatting to determine how each column will be imported.